Congressman Francis Rooney Fights for Right to Home Health-Care

 Congressman Rooney stated, “This letter is about fighting for individuals to receive care in the comfort of their own home, instead of in an impersonal and unfamiliar setting.
 An individual that is elderly or disabled, and chooses to self-manage their home care, shouldn’t be treated as if they were running a for-profit business.
 Requiring these individuals to follow federal record keeping rules is absurd.
 The government should be making it easier, not more difficult, for elderly and disabled persons to stay in their own homes.”

-Enacted in 2013, New Home Care Regulations, which overturned 40 years of precedent, accomplished a de facto repeal of the companionship-services exemption, which have protected the elderly and disabled who receive home-care services from the overtime, minimum-wage and recordkeeping requirements that the Fair Labor Standards Act of 1938 imposed on employers with respect to their employees.
-As a practical matter, this action has created havoc for the elderly and disabled who rely on home-care services in order to live independently, and for their caregivers.
+- Enacted in 2013, New Home Care Regulations, which overturned 40 years of precedent, accomplished a de facto repeal of the companionship-services exemption, which have protected the elderly and disabled who receive home-care services from the overtime, minimum-wage and recordkeeping requirements that the Fair Labor Standards Act of 1938 imposed on employers with respect to their employees.
+As a practical matter, this action has created havoc for the elderly and disabled who rely on home-care services in order to live independently, and for their caregivers who reach the Mobility Store to get all the things needed for a good care service.